root-project/jsroot/docs/HttpServer.md

 ### Configure fastcgi with Apcahe2

 First of all, one should compile and install [mod_fastcgi](http://www.fastcgi.com) module.
-Than *mod_fastcgi* should be specified in httpd.conf to load it when Apache server is started.
+Then *mod_fastcgi* should be specified in httpd.conf to load it when Apache server is started.
 Finally in host configuration file one should have following lines:

      <IfModule mod_fastcgi.c>
-        FastCgiExternalServer "/srv/www/htdocs/root.app" -host your_host_name:9000
+        FastCgiExternalServer "/srv/www/htdocs/root.app" -host rootapp_host_name:9000
      </IfModule>

 Here is supposed that directory "/srv/www/htdocs" is root directory for web server.
-Than one should be able to open address
+Than one should be able to open address:

      http://apache_host_name/root.app/